webgpu/webgpufundamentals/webgpu/lessons/webgpu-resizing-the-canvas.md

 as you zoom. [^safari]

 You can also observe `device-pixel-content-box`.
 This is the size of the actual number of device pixels the element takes.
-This will change then the zoom level changes [^safari].
+This will change when the zoom level changes [^safari].
 It won't change if the size in device pixels of the element didn't actually change.
 For example if the element is the full size of the page then zooming doesn't change the fact that it's still the full size of the page